aryan68125/velorant-password-manager/README.md

 It stores your email id and randomely generated passwords in the database so that you can copy and use the password later there is a dedicated copy button given so you don't have to go through the hassel of selecting the password and copying it

+Note: I used SQLite database in this application

 here are some preview pictures

 Splash screen: